-As Forrest Gump might say, fieldwork performed by staff of PETA’s Community Animal Project (CAP) is kind of like a box of chocolates—because on this job, you never know what you’re going to get.
-As Breaking the Chain showed the world, this vital PETA team helps abandoned, abused, and neglected animals in the areas surrounding PETA’s Norfolk, Virginia, headquarters and helps indigent guardians care for and keep their beloved dogs, cats, and other animal companions.
-It’s a big task, and we are looking to expand our team.
+As Forrest Gump might say, fieldwork performed by PETA’s Community Animal Project (CAP) staff is kind of like a box of chocolates—because in this job, you never know what you’re going to get.
+As Breaking the Chain showed the world, this vital PETA team helps abandoned, abused, and neglected animals in the areas surrounding our Norfolk, Virginia, headquarters and helps indigent guardians care for and keep their beloved dogs, cats, and other animal companions.
+It’s a big task, and we’re looking to expand our team.

-On any given day, you could find yourself crawling under a house or into a sewer pipe, climbing a tree, or digging through a junkyard to rescue a terrified animal; shuttling animals of low-income families to our no-cost to low-cost spay and neuter clinics; or traveling into an impoverished neighborhood to deliver doghouses, bedding, food, and toys to “backyard dogs.”
+As a PETA fieldworker, on any given day, you could find yourself crawling under a house or into a sewer pipe, climbing a tree, or digging through a junkyard to rescue a terrified animal; shuttling animals to and from our low- to no-cost spay and neuter clinics; or going into an impoverished neighborhood to deliver doghouses, straw bedding, food, and toys to “backyard dogs.”
 And, sometimes, the most important thing our fieldworkers give lonely dogs is the affection that they deserve but have been denied their entire lives.

-We often come to the aid of neglected “backyard dogs” like Rambo, whose owner had left him trapped in a filthy pen with no food or water and whose every bone stood out like bare limbs on a tree.
+We often come to the aid of neglected “backyard dogs” like Rambo, whose owner had left him trapped in a filthy pen with no food or water and whose bones stood out like bare limbs on a tree.
 We worked with police to get him confiscated, and the owner was convicted of cruelty.
-That sweet dog, so trusting despite having been betrayed, was adopted by a fantastic family, gained 30 pounds, and now relishes the safe, comfortable indoor life—except for romps in the park, of course—that every dog deserves.
+The sweet dog, so trusting despite having been betrayed, was adopted by a fantastic family, gained 30 pounds, and was finally able to relish the safe, comfortable indoor life—except for romps in the park, of course—that every dog deserves.

-Do you have what it takes to rescue abandoned, abused, and neglected animals?
-Apply to be a CAP fieldworker.
+So, think you have what it takes to be a PETA fieldworker?